liujiage/spark-toprank/README.md

 Appendix A
 How to package python project for Spark as a job
-python -m venv pyspark_venv #create a venv for python project ./pyspark_venv/Scripts/activate #activate venv only for window pip freeze > requirements.txt #collecting all dependencies.
+python -m venv pyspark_venv #create a venv for python project ./pyspark_venv/Scripts/activate #activate venv only for window (Mac source ./pyspark_venv/bin/activate) pip freeze > requirements.txt #collecting all dependencies.
 Make sure your source code inside. python -m pip install --upgrade pip pip install -r requirements.txt #install all dependencies into this project’s venv for packaging them.